LTD Board of Directors

 Governor Seeks New Board Member

 Lane Transit District Board member terms are four years.
-Terms expiring December 31, 2013 include subdistricts 4 and 5.
+Terms expiring December 31, 2014 include subdistricts 3 and 6, and currently subdistrict 1 is vacant.
 The Governor is looking for individuals to serve and your opportunity to express interest is now!